worktheclock/replit.github.io/tutorials/25-build-3d-game-with-kaboom.md

 We have quite a lot going on in this code.
 Let's look at the `spawnBullet` function.
 We'll call this function when the player fires, to create a new set of laser bullets.
 First, we calculate the position the bullets will be coming from.
 We want to make it seem as though they are coming from under the spaceship, on either side.
 To do this, we work out positions a quarter way from the sides of the screen, and about a third of the way from the bottom, using the multipliers `0.25` and `0.33` respectively.

 Then we calculate where we want the bullets to end up.
-This is the some position as the cross hairs.
+This is the same position as the cross hairs.

-Using these values, we then create 2 bullet objects - simple 1 pixel objects, with a tag `bullet`, and the color set to red `(1,0,0` so they look menacing.
+Using these values, we then create 2 bullet objects - simple 1 pixel objects, with a tag `bullet`, and the color set to red `(1,0,0)` so they look menacing.
 We also add custom properties to the object: A speed for the bullet to move at, and the vanishing point where we want them to end up.

-After create the bullets, now we can move them each frame, to make them go from their origin point to the vanishing point at the cross hairs.
+After we create the bullets, we can move them each frame, to make them go from their origin point to the vanishing point at the cross hairs.

 ```js
 action("bullet", (b) => {